knetikmedia/knetikcloud-csharp-net20-client/docs/UsersInventoryApi.md

 <a name="grantuserentitlement"></a>
 # **GrantUserEntitlement**
-> void GrantUserEntitlement (int? userId, ModelEntitlementGrantRequest grantRequest)
+> void GrantUserEntitlement (int? userId, EntitlementGrantRequest grantRequest)

 Grant an entitlement